NataliaVelasquez18/eurobank-saves-2M-in-marketing-budget/README.md

 ## Executive Summary:

-* There is a trade-off between client conversions, cost reduction, and the customer experience

-* Even though the current predictive model gets 719 more client conversions it might impact  significantly the contact center costs and the customer experience

-* By replacing the current model the bank might reduce the contact center’s resources by ~70%
+* By replacing the current model the bank might liberate about 70% of the contact center resources while maintaining a similar conversion rate

-* The new predictive model can help the bank to enhance the customer experience by avoiding  27,244 of our clients receiving unwanted calls
+* The new predictive model can help the bank to maintain the customer experience by avoiding  27,244 of the current clients receiving unwanted calls

-* Mondays is the least ideal day of the week to generate client conversions.
-The best days of the week are Thursday, Tuesday, and Wednesday respectively
+* Mondays was the least ideal day of the week to generate client conversions compared to the rest of the weekdays.
+The best days for contacting clients were Thursday, Tuesday, and Wednesday respectively.

-* Clients who converted in previous marketing campaigns showed a great rate of conversion for the current campaign
+* Clients who have converted in previous marketing campaigns might be significantly more receptive to a new marketing campaign

 ---